litestar-org/litestar/docs/usage/8-security/3-guards.md

 # Guards

-Guards are callables that receive two arguments - `request`, which is the [`Request`][starlite.connection.request.Request] instance, and `route_handler`, which is a copy of the [`BaseRouteHandler`][starlite.handlers.base.BaseRouteHandler] model.
+Guards are callables that receive two arguments - `connection`, which is the [`ASGIConnection`][starlite.connection.ASGIConnection] instance, and `route_handler`, which is a copy of the [`BaseRouteHandler`][starlite.handlers.base.BaseRouteHandler].
-Their role is to `authorize` the request by verifying that the request is allowed to reach the endpoint handler in question.
+Their role is to *authorize* the request by verifying that the connection is allowed to reach the endpoint handler in question.
 If verification fails, the guard should raise an HTTPException, usually a [`NotAuthorizedException`][starlite.exceptions.NotAuthorizedException] with a `status_code` of 401.